 Operation Equality: A Befriending Service for LGBTQ+ Armed Forces, Veterans and their Families.

 Whilst there has been phenomenal work in recent years - often driven by frontline LGBT service personnel - to make the armed forces more inclusive and inviting towards our community, the impact of that ban still resonates today.
-So we’re thrilled to announce that we will be launching a brand new befriending service both serving personnel and veterans, as well as their families.
+So we’re thrilled to announce that we have launched a brand new befriending service for serving personnel, veterans and their families.

 Titled Operation Equality, the befriending scheme is run by volunteers who have undergone training with the foundation, committed to providing potential users a safe and comfortable space to talk to someone on a weekly basis.

 This is the first time the foundation has reached out to the specific Armed Forces community via a designated service and is something that we are enthusiastic about running.

 The service was launched on Saturday 25th June on Armed Forces Day itself, listed as an official Armed Forces Day event with support from the Ministry of Defence, and we’d love to hear from you if you are part of the Armed Forces Community, either as a veteran or currently serving and identify as part of the LGBTQ+ community.

 Alternatively, if you are interested in learning more about this service, or are an organisation with strong military links that could provide some assistance, we welcome you to get in touch.

 We know that some people in our community have complex feelings towards the armed forces, but this new service is for our LGBTQ+ family who were or are members of the armed forces and who may need support or help which they have felt unable to access through traditional means.

 If you’d like to volunteer to be a part of the befriending service, or if you feel that you may be able to benefit from this service, please get in touch with our project co-ordinator – [email protected].